Oahu, Hawaii Hiking – A Trip Report

 4. Shark Valley Visitor Center – Open daily from 8:45 AM to 5:15 PM (December thru April 9:15 AM to 5:15 PM), this visitor center can be arrived at by following Hwy 41 (Tamiami Trail) 30 miles west of the Florida Turnpike exit for S.W 8th Street.
 There are three trails available from the visitor center – the Bobcat Boardwalk trail a 0.4 mile loop that passes through saw grass marsh and a bayhead, Otter Cave trail a 1-mile loop that goes through a tropical hardwood hammock, and the 15-mile tram trail which can be experienced either by a tram tour or by biking.

 Our day-trip was focused around the Shark Valley Visitor Center as it seemed to offer the biggest bang.
 By 10 AM the parking lot at the visitor center was at capacity, and we were behind a line of cars waiting to get in.
-Since patience was never one of our virtues we parked along the roadside and walked in.
+Since patience was never one of our virtues, we parked along the roadside and walked in.
 Waiting in line would also have worked equally well, for spaces do open up at a rapid pace.
 Entrance fee is $20 per vehicle or $10 per pedestrian – they inquired at the entrance whether our car was parked outside and charged $20 for the four of us.

 Even from the entrance, it is evident that in this exotic place we humans are mere visitors as wild birds, alligators, turtles etc. silently but firmly claim the territory as theirs.
 Whether the timing of our visit made any difference we do not know but it was simply divine to feast our eyes in these many wild birds and animals, and that too in their environment – maybe this is the mystique of a safari!
 There was no holding back in either quantity or quality.

 The two smaller trails are both good allowing one to appreciate the exclusive flora and fauna of the place.
 The “not-to-be-missed” attraction however at the site is the 15-mile trail.
 The options are either to bike on your own or to partake in a 2-hour ranger led tram tour.
 Should you opt for the tram tour, plan to purchase the tickets as early as possible, for though we reached the ticket counter by 10:15 AM, we had to settle for the 1 PM tour.
 The tram-tour tickets came to $56 for the four of us.
 The tour itself is just outstanding – alligators, turtles, birds of various feathers including the endangered wood stork, ibis, spoonbills, anhinga, owls, egrets, and butterflies in large volume all added to the variety.
 The park ranger was very knowledgeable with a very high energy level that all of us on the tour came back with a greater understanding of the Everglades and its distinctive ecosystem – the tree islands in the vast prairie called “tropical hardwood hammocks”, smaller shrubbery islands called the “bayheads” and the Borrow Pits (artificial ponds formed when stones to build the scenic road were dug-out) were all pointed out and explained in great detail.
 The observation tower at the mid-point of the loop (farthest point) provides for a nice leisurely walk up from which one can appreciate panoramic view of the prairies.
 Right underneath the observation tower, a big colony of giant alligators was basking in the sun.
-On a side-note the park ranger said most of the dead fish (after the early January freeze in Florida) in the clear stream were exotic fish introduced by humans as opposed to the native ones.
+On a side-note, the park ranger said most of the dead fish (after the early January freeze in Florida that year) in the clear stream were exotic fish introduced by humans as opposed to the native ones.

-Airboat tours and “alligator shows” are a sizable industry in the border areas of the park – they are not allowed inside the park as they generally affect the ecosystem in a negative way.
-Should you decide to go for one of these, one option is to choose the Miccosukee Indian Air Boat ride offered just opposite the visitor center – the tickets are comparatively lighter on the wallet and also include a visit to the authentic Indian camp at the heart of the Everglades.
+Airboat tours and “alligator shows” are a sizable industry in the border areas of the park – they are not allowed inside the park as they affect the ecosystem in a negative way.
+Should you decide to go for one of these, one option is to choose the Miccosukee Indian Air Boat ride, offered just opposite the visitor center turning – the tickets are comparatively lighter on the wallet and also include a visit to the authentic Indian camp at the heart of the Everglades.
 The restaurant at the site is also a good reasonably priced choice.

 Related Posts: